Dev0psKing/Cloud-Practioner-CLF_C02/README.md

 "The AWS Cloud Practitioner Certification (CLF-C02) is a valuable accreditation for anyone looking to gain comprehensive knowledge about the multitude of AWS offerings.
 AWS boasts a staggering array of over 200 fully-featured services that cater to a wide spectrum of technologies, industries, and use cases.
 This diversity makes it an indispensable component of any organization's digital transformation journey.

-One of the significant advantages of embracing the cloud, and specifically AWS, is the enhanced speed to market while simultaneously reducing Total Cost of Ownership (TCO) through multi-tenancy.
-The AWS ecosystem offers various resources to help candidates prepare for the certification, including a treasure trove of whitepapers.
-Notably, the 'AWS Services Overview' whitepaper spans about 100 pages and provides a comprehensive insight into AWS's global infrastructure.

 # AWS Certified Cloud Practitioner Exam CLF-C02
 This contains all the relevant information on the new AWS Certified Cloud Practitioner CLF-C02 exam